 From our model, ASSAULT, BURGLARY, THEFT, CAPACITY, and MINORITY can explain 75% percent of the demands, however, the further information is needed to improve the demand like the MINORITY.
 What kind of groups people less likely to use the bike?
 Why they do not like the bike?
 What can we improve?

 There are some places we have to improve:

-Hope we can do the cross validation or k-fold after finishing the future class.
+There still be 20% of data cannot be explained by our model.

-Lasso and Ridge cannot delete all the multicollinearity although they delete most of correlation.
+Multicollinearity cause a big problem to interpretation.